 Seniors from Alabama who choose a 2016 Medicare Advantage plan have good options.
 When you enroll, your Original Medicare private-fee-for-service benefits are replaced with an approved managed care plan that saves you money.

 Be aware that plans vary by where you live.
 It all comes down to the availability HMO and/or PPO healthcare provider networks available in the area.
+Choose your county below.

-Getting Enrolled in a Alabama Medicare Advantage Plan
+Getting Enrolled in Medicare Advantage

 There's also an Individual Election Period (IEP) that you can use once.
-You IEP is a 90 day period around your 65th birthday.
+Your IEP is a 90 day period around your 65th birthday.
 It starts the month before you turn 65 and ends the month after.

-Alabama Medicare Advantage Plans vs. Original Medicare with a Medicare Supplement
+Medicare Advantage vs. Original Medicare with a Supplement

 If you're not familiar with Medigap policies, and how they protect you from medical care liability, please review our Alabama Medigap Plans page.
 All Medigap plans are standardized.
 That means you can chose the plan you need based on best price without worrying about the benefits.

-About Our 2015 Alabama Medicare Advantage Plan Information
+About Our 2016 Medicare Part C Information

 We collect Medicare health insurance information from public files on the Centers for Medicare and Medicaid Services (CMS) website.
 Although we do our best to regularly update our databases, we are not able to ensure the exactness of the information.
 You must use a licensed insurance agent to get an accurate and binding quote.

 For additional information go to the CMS website at: http://cms.gov.
 This page is maintained by David Bynon and was last updated on .